Sky Garden

 Best time at Mon — 10:00

-This day is usually noticeably busy.
-This slot has a higher chance of a comfortable visit: Serene atmosphere, best for photos.
-Weather is currently not ideal: mostly clear 🌤️.
+This day has average visitor density.
+This slot has a higher chance of a comfortable visit: Serene atmosphere, best for photography.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded